 The fast pace of today's modern lifestyle does not leave room for the slowness of reading.

-For example, picture yourself traveling in the woods (in the book), in a dark forest, and you are frightened.
-Your feeling of fear would normally be X. The booklifier increases it to be X+5.
+Booklifier gives new meaning to the experience of reading, making it relevant again.
+It collects information from the reader's body, and translates it to an audio visual display using amplifiers and Led lights.
+Picture yourself traveling in the woods (in the book), in a dark forest, and you are frightened.
+Your feeling of fear would normally be X. The booklifier measures that feeling and increases it to be X+5.
 In this way, your reactions while reading reach an extreme and a new reading experience is created.
-You really feel like you are "inside" the book.

 Playful, Useful Tableware

-The second is a set of tableware that responds to our basic need as humans to touch, feel, and explore objects at hand.
+The second project is a set of tableware that responds to our basic need as humans to touch, feel, and explore objects at hand.
 Hair twirling, ﬁnger tapping, nail biting, or pen ﬂicking are common examples.

 This set of tableware offers a solution to this need, by offering a fun way of serving and drinking coffee, which creates a conversation between the drinking utensil and the user.
 In order for these items to "respond", one has to act on them.
 To each familiar object I've added a new function, which is at once fun to play with and has an important role when drinking.